sachabaclet/cvlib-cuda-docker/README.md

 sudo docker build -t cvlib_cuda .
 ```

-This may take several hours depending on your specs.
+This may take one to several hours depending on your specs.
 Multiple warnings may pop up during the compilation of OpenCV.

 ## How to run